 - coordinates international investigations into online paedophile networks

 - identifies child sexual offenders by monitoring social network websites

 - targets New Zealand child exploitation sites, including those producing images and abuse for financial gain, in an effort to identify and rescue victims.

 - gathers intelligence for sharing with District-based child exploitation squads, the Department of Internal Affairs, Customs and international partners.

 We are unable to take reports online of criminal offending, however we can provide you with advice on how to make a complaint and also other ways of dealing with any concerns of online behaviour relating to the exploitation of children.
 Please contact us by email using this Child Exploitation Team contact form.

 For more information -

 - see the Personal and Community Advice section of this website for tips on Child Safety

 - the Department of Internal Affairs investigates the possession of, and trading in, child exploitation material.
 For more information visit the Department of Internal Affairs website Child safety online.

-- Raise your awarness of cyber security and ways to protect yourself online with information on the Connect Smart website.
+- Raise your awarness of cyber security and ways to protect yourself online with information from the CERT website.